Glyphack/Glyphack/content/blog/everything-about-splitting-cdk-stacks.md

 The security group was an example of how to do this.
 Important lesson here is to understand how each line of CDK is connecting your resources together.

+## Conclusion

+Knowing how to split stacks is an art of managing dependencies.
+When I first started to do it before knowing these topics, I ran into issues I did not except and it helped me see the problem from a different aspect.
+It's not only about separating code but it's about which resources should be grouped.

+I hope knowing this will help you avoiding this common pitfall.